dannynday/unsupervised-machine-learning/README.md

 1. Create a PCA model instance and set `n_components=3`.

 2. Use the PCA model to reduce to three principal components.
-View the first five rows of the DataFrame.
+View the first rows of the DataFrame.

 3. Retrieve the explained variance to determine how much information can be attributed to each principal component.